SynPuCo/SynapseCounter/README.md

 #### Resize image width

-The default parameters are identified for 1024x1024 pixel images.
+The default parameters are identified for 1024×1024 pixel images.
 In case you have other resolution, image resizing may be helpful to avoid all other parameters optimization (see below).

 ### Image processing

 General note: after changing a parameter from this set, the user should manually verify whether the generated binary puncta images correspond to the real synaptic puncta of the source image.
-We recommend to use “current image” mode for such optomizations
+We recommend to use “current image” mode for such optimizations.

 #### Rolling ball radius
 This parameter is used for automatic background subtraction by the “Subtract Background” tool of ImageJ.
 Too small rolling ball radius will lead to the signal loss and will significantly slow down the quantification.

 #### Maximum filter radius

 To refine the synaptic puncta, Synapse Counter exploits the built-in Maximum Filter, which rounds the synaptic puncta and helps to distinguish them from the background.
-The values of 1 or 2 pixels are recommended for the images not exceeding 2048x2048 pixels resolution.
+The values of 1 or 2 pixels are recommended for the images not exceeding 2048×2048 pixels resolution.
 Higher values may lead to unreliable puncta detection and artifacts.

 #### Method for threshold adjustment